 Now, my launching water-bottles-all-over-the-French-countryside adventures didn’t stop after I jettisoned my first two bottles.
 I ended up losing at least two more (or was it three?) over the next couple of hours.
 Luckily I never really got into dehydration.

 I swear I was in aero position for some of the flat portions—and even some of the descents—but nothing that got caught on camera!
 Nice, 29 June 2025.
-Photo credit: Sportograf
+Photo credit: Sportograf.

 The descents were fast.
 That’s fine, we have some of those in Switzerland, too.
 What surprised me was how bad the road condition was in some of the sections.
 On the plus side, the organization did a good job signaling the most deteriorated parts, but the poor conditions made for a bumpy ride and required us to be fully focused on the road.

 Going downhill and in the shade felt like double bonus.
 Nice, 29 June 2025.
-Photo credit: Sportograf
+Photo credit: Sportograf.

 I was pushing the watts on the first climb.
 Then I came to my senses—or my limits.

 Overall, I spent almost 40% of the ride in zone 3 or higher.
-I just don’t think I could have pushed much harder.
+I don’t think I could have pushed much harder.

 T2 was all mine but the sun was mean.
 That foreshadowed a tough run.
 Nice, 29 June 2025.
 Photo credit: Leslie Farnsworth.

 Transition 2 was deserted when I got there.
 I remember trying to estimate how many bikes were already racked back (and therefore get a read on how many people were in front of me) but I don’t remember how many that was.
 At least an empty T2 meant that it was much easier to get my run setup.
-I had a quick bathroom break—yes, I still refuse to pee on the bike, call it the limit of my dedication to this sport—and I was on my way.
+I had a quick bathroom break—yes, I still refuse to pee on myself, call it the limit of my dedication to this sport—and I was on my way.

 Run – 3h40 (5min21s/km pace)